SpiffInc/polyn/polyn_elixir_client/README.md

 Inside the `change` function you can use the functions available in `Polyn.Migration` to update the NATS server.
 You can then run `mix polyn.migrate` to apply your changes.

+### Tracking Previously Run Migrations

+Polyn uses a shared Key-Value bucket in NATS to avoid re-running migrations.
+It uses the application's `:source_root` as the key to determine which list of run migrations belong to which application.

 ## Usage